btf-org/flank/README.md

 ## The Anti-Pitch

-Flank is generic tools that can be used in a variety of ways,* but it is very much an "80/20" tool.
+Flank is a generic tool that can be used in a variety of ways,* but it is very much an "80/20" tool.

 See below for situations where Flank is not a great fit: